 When it comes to treating spondylolisthesis, there are two main approaches to choose between: traditional and functional.

-A traditional approach would include a more general response of prescribing pain medications for those struggling with back and/or sciatica pain, steroid injections to reduce inflammation, alternating heat and/or ice application, and spinal-fusion surgery.
+A traditional approach would include a more general response of prescribing pain medications for those struggling with back and/or sciatica pain, steroid injections to reduce inflammation, alternating heat and/or ice application, and spinal-fusion surgery, where a bone graft is placed between vertebrae to facilitate healing and create a solid bone structure.

 There is, however, another approach, a functional one, that is less invasive, more proactive, and actually addresses the underlying structural nature of the condition.